How does regenerative braking boost your electric car’s range?

 Nissan Leaf e-Pedal

-Drive an electric car carefully and you may rarely need the brake pedal at all.
+Drive an electric car carefully and you may rarely need to use the brake pedal at all – especially at low speeds around town.
 In the Nissan Leaf, for example, the ‘e-Pedal’ setting allows the driver to set off, accelerate, decelerate and stop using only the accelerator pedal.

 It takes a while to get used to, but you’ll quickly find yourself spending more time in ‘one-pedal’ mode.
 Tesla EVs are very easy to drive in this manner, too.